 What’s the best follow-up thank you method after an interview?

-In our opinion, sending an email is the best follow-up thank you method after an interview.
+In our opinion, sending a follow-up email after an interview is the best thank you method.

 A thank you email after an interview:

 - doesn’t require any money

 - concisely explains your thoughts about the interview